 After obtaining water from the upper-Tualatin River through the Spring Hill Intake, the raw (or untreated) water is then treated at the JWC Water Treatment Plant in Forest Grove, Oregon.
 Treatment at the plant consists of conventional media filtration with coagulation, flocculation, and sedimentation processes prior to filtration.

-Details on the Comprehensive Water Treatment Process >
+Access Details on the Treatment Process >

 Transmission